nmerriam/embeddedanswers/_posts/2025-07-29-perfecthash.md

 A hash table allows data to be indexed by an arbitrary key.
 A hash function maps a key value to a bucket, which contains a number of elements of the table.
-A hash table provides good average performance for a look-up, typically faster than binary search and much faster than linear search.
+A hash table provides good average performance for a look-up, typically faster than binary search andhttps much faster than linear search.

 A hash collision occurs when two keys map to the same bucket.
 The bucket must be searched for the correct table element.
 Having a few such searches